samuelantonioli/spotandfly/README.md

 ## etc

-tested with python 2.7.10 on macSierra.
+tested with python 2.7.10 and 3.7.1 on macSierra.

 dependencies: